 Monument to Executed Partisans - Slideshow

-On the base of the monument is a polished stone plaque which contains a short description of the events which occurred here, as well as a list of the names of the five fighters who were killed here (Slide 3).
+On the base of the monument is a polished stone plaque that contains a short description of the events which occurred here, as well as a list of the names of the five fighters who were killed here (Slide 3).
 In addition, at the top of this black plaque is a short poetic verse which roughly reads in English as: "Violet dusk is rising and calling.
 Calling into the bright day which will come."
-While the condition of this monument is a bit degraded and neglected, the site still continues to host commemorative events, generally around the day of the executions, June 26th (Slide 4).
+In the post Yugoslav-era, the condition of this monument fell into a degraded and neglected state, yet the site still continued to host commemorative events, generally around the day of the executions, June 26th (Slide 4).
+However, the entire site was rehabilitated and restored to its original condition in May of 2020 after efforts were put forward by the local Institute for the Protection of Cultural Monuments.
+Tibor Bence himself was involved with the restoration process.
 A historical Yugoslav-era image of this monument can be seen in Slide 5.
 The exact coordinates for this work are N45°25'58.8", E20°23'31.1".

 Monument to Fallen Fighters at Aradac: